 SOURCE: https://hintongen.com/gillespie/pmwa1.html

 The Colonial Theater was located on this corner, which volunteers turned into a beautiful garden in Summer 2021, as seen below.
-This is where the historical marker commemorating the founding of the Progressive Miners of America was placed.
+This is where our historical marker commemorating the founding of the Progressive Miners of America was placed.

-The UMW-Progressives schism was ideological and physical, leading to extreme violence between the two groups.
+The UMWA-Progressives schism was ideological and physical, leading to extreme violence between the two groups.
 This story and many other aspects of local coal mining and labor history are told in the Illinois Coal Museum.
 A visit to the museum is highly recommended.

 Today, Gillespie High School’s football team is called the Miners as are both the men’s and ladies’ baseball teams.